itstechupnorth/gatsby-starter-coming-soon/README.md

 Gatsby plays well with new wave static site hosts such as <a href='https://www.netlify.com/'>netlify.com</a>

 A fat, fully featured site means a slower cycle waiting for content to be updated.
-Use this **Coming Soon** sign to quickly get a site up and running so that DNS and SSL can be sorted out whilst you work on your content.
+Use this **Coming Soon** starter to quickly get a site up and running so that DNS and SSL can be sorted out whilst you work on your content.